 You can see they look like a cookie but when you break a piece off they’ll be a soft-pillowy kind of cookie — if you over bake them, they’ll be harder like a regular cookie.

-My favourite way of enjoying my puerquito cookies are with a cup of unsweetened coffee with plain almond milk.
-The strong coffee flavours pair perfectly with the sweet, cinnamony, molasses flavours of these cookies.
+My favorite way of enjoying my puerquito cookies are with a cup of unsweetened coffee with plain almond milk.
+The strong coffee flavors pair perfectly with the sweet, cinnamony, molasses flavors of these cookies.

 Thanks for stopping by amigos, Happy Cooking!! ❤️

-- 12.75 oz or 360 grams of piloncillo (it’s 1.5 large cones)
+- 12.75 oz or 360 grams of piloncillo it’s 1.5 large cones

 - 1 cup of water

 - 2 whole sticks of Mexican cinnamon aka ceylon cinnamon

 - 1 whole star anise